faustgertz/sassy-ink/README.md

 	---
 	>   color: #555555 !important;

 It is a great start for a simple Sass port.

+## Contributing

 There is much left to do, so please feel free to pitch in.

 ## _settings.scss